utah-cs4470-sp23/class/hw4/README.md

 ```

 Note that in this grammar the semicolon `;` represents a `NEWLINE`
 token.
-Informally, this subset is all of JPL except the arithmetic
+Informally, this subset is all of JPL except for most of the
-operators.
+expressions.

 As in Homework 3, your parser must produce S-expression parse trees
 when passed the `-p` and print `Compilation failed` or `Compilation